Pinkish-Warrior/CS50/78957963/week_5/notes.md

 - c.
 Populate and insert the node at the beggining of the linked list
 - d.
 Return a pointer to the new head of the linked list.

-> we allways need to connect the new element inserted/created to the list before make it the starting point of the list.
+> We allways need to connect the new element inserted/created to the list before make it the starting point of the list.

 3. Delete:
 ```bash
   void destroy (sllnode* head);
 ```
+> We need to change the pointer to another element before deleting any element to prevent it of being orphanned